Nylon POW/MIA flag

 - Who designed the POW MIA flag and why?

 - When are you supposed to fly the POW MIA flag?

 - What do the symbols on the POW MIA flag represent?

 - Where may I purchase an American made POW MIA flag?

 All of our POW MIA flags are double sided (meaning no matter which way the wind blows, you will see the same image – not reversed on one side like single sided flags show).
 On both sides the emblem is sewn securely to the 200 denier thick nylon flag.
 They also feature two brass grommets, lock stitches on the seams and 4 rows of stitching on the fly end, plus reinforced corners to prevent fraying.
 And as with all our flags, both materials and labor are 100% from here in the United States.
 Add it to your shopping cart today and we’ll ship it quickly!

 What does POW MIA mean (stand for)?

-When you see the black and white American flag with POW MIA displayed on it, the meaning is: “Prisoners Of War (POW) / Missing In Action (MIA). ” It serves as a symbol of citizen concern about United States military personnel which have been taken as a POW or listed as MIA.
+When you see the black and white flag with POW MIA displayed on it, the meaning is: “Prisoners Of War (POW) / Missing In Action (MIA). ” It serves as a symbol of citizen concern about United States military personnel which have been taken as a POW or listed as MIA.
 Today the black and white POW-MIA flag, with its silhouette of a bowed head, set against a guard tower and a single strand of barbed wire serves as a national symbol and a challenge to a country not to forget.

 How should you display (fly) the POW MIA flag when in the presence of other flags and should it be saluted?